Muazu Africa — Infrastructure to Stop Rural Value Leakage

 We Don’t Fund — We Strengthen RSEs

-Rural Social Enterprises Lose Millions to Value Leakage
+Rural Social Enterprises Lose Billions to Value Leakage

-We build the infrastructure that helps rural social enterprises retain the value they create, so prosperity stays local — not extracted.
+We build the diagnostic and market infrastructure that helps rural social enterprises retain the value they create.
+Prosperity stays local.

 Rural social entrepreneurs collaborating in the field